 What if I need to make changes to my child’s camp schedule?

 Cancellations must be within one week of the beginning of the session for a full refund.

 How do I know who my child’s counselor is?

 You will receive a phone call on the weekend before your camp week starts from one of your child’s counselors.
-They will introduce themselves to you and let you know the name of the other counselor in the group.
 They will talk to you about special events coming up that week and give you an opportunity to talk to them about any questions or concerns you may have.

 What kind of training do the counselors have?

 We hire well-trained and experienced children’s program staff into our Summer Camp.
 Many are returning staff who have worked in our after school and aquatic programs.
 Our staff have an outstanding experience and knowledge base.
 They have demonstrated a strong commitment to children and children’s programming.
 Camp staff members are trained in Standard First Aid and CPR-C as well as HIGH FIVE.
 Parks & Recreation Ontario’s HIGH FIVE program provides agencies with tools for measuring the success of their recreation programs for children in the area of healthy childhood development.
 The FIVE Principles of HIGH FIVE are FRIENDS, MASTERY, A CARING ADULT, PARTICIPATION, & PLAY!
 These principles should be part of every program and every child’s experience in camp and recreation.